Avenida Atlantica, 1702, Copacabana Beach, Rio de Janeiro

 Food and beverage service is exemplary throughout the hotel.
 There is a wide range of choices at the daily lunch buffet in the Pérgula Restaurant by the pool, but Saturday lunch is special.
 It features the Brazilian speciality “Feijoada,” a stew which includes a variety of dried meat, bacon, salt pork and ribs, different sausages and, most importantly, the ear, tail and trotter of a pig!
 Rich and hearty, for sure.

-The Hotel Cipriani Restaurant, named for the Venice hotel which was the Orient-Express owner’s first purchase, is an oasis of elegance at the entrance to the tower.
+The Hotel Cipriani Restaurant is an oasis of elegance at the entrance to the tower.
 In March 2009, the Bar do Copa opened beside the pool.
 With fiber optic lighting turning the ceiling into a starry sky and eclectic music by live bands and DJs, this place promises to put a new-age face on a graciously timeless hotel.

 The Copacabana presents a traditional face and personality that is the exact opposite of the Fasano’s standoffish trendiness.
 It appeals to a moneyed crowd that values personal service over attitude and art.